 How to Make Film Negatives Positive!

-I must just say that this exercise served no purpose for me other than to see if it could be done.
-Lets face it, If you've got some old negatives that you want converting into a digital format, it's going to be much less hassle for you to take them down to Tesco and let them do it.
-But... if you just want a couple done and love to experiment, this may just work!
+I must just say that this exercise served no purpose for me other than to see if it worked.
+Lets face it, If you've got some old negatives that you want 'digitizing', it would be much simpler to just scan them.
+But... if you don't own a scanner and love to experiment, this may be a solution!

 First off, I needed to capture an image of the negative.
 To do this I simply used a digital camera set to macro mode.
 I say simply, but there is of course more to it than that.
 There are certain criteria that need to be satisfied.
 1: The negative has to be held at a set distance from the lense for consistency.
 2: The negative has to be held completely flat so that it remains in focus over it's surface area.
 3: The negative must be lit from behind with a pure light.
 This final point is important.
 During my first trials, I calibrated the white balance of my camera against a sheet of white paper illuminated from behind on which was placed the negative.
 The results were dreadful due to the texture of the paper being clearly visible.
 Moving the paper back so that it became out of focus was not a lot better.
 It just seemed to produce a poor quality of light that made the image appear grainy